brnrd/vegetalope/contents/articles/tv-shows/index.md

 template: article.pug
 ---

-A non-exhaustive list of TV shows we liked.
+A raw, non-exhaustive, list of TV shows we liked.

 The list: